technoid99/map-joiner/README.md

 # Map Joiner

 This tool splits an image in two and joins it's original outer vertical edges together.
-The original use case for this script was to make Australia and the Pacific the centre of a world map
+The original use case for this script was to make Australia and the Pacific the centre of world maps when using QGIS.

 ### Original map